Albert of Saxony

 It is this analysis of language together with a particularist ontology that places Albert in the tradition of nominalism.
 This is combined with an epistemological realism that emerges, e.g., in his analysis of the vacuum.
 In certain respects, Albert’s work is an extension of physical analysis to imaginary cases.
 Distinguishing, as Buridan did, between what is absolutely impossible or contradictory and what is impossible “in the common course of nature” (Questions on De Caelo I, qu.
 15), he considers hypotheses under circumstances that are not naturally possible but imaginable given God’s absolute power (e.g., the existence of a vacuum and the plurality of worlds).
 However, even if we can imagine a vacuum existing by divine omnipotence, no vacuum can occur naturally (Questions on the Physics IV, qu.
 8).
 Albert refuses to extend the reference of physical terms to supernatural, purely imaginary possibilities.
 In the same way, one can certainly use the concept of a point, although this would only be an abbreviation of a connotative and negative expression.
 There is no simple concept of a point, a vacuum, or the infinite, and although imaginary hypotheses provide an interesting detour, physics must in the end provide an account of the natural order of things.

 Historically, Albert’s reputation in natural philosophy is at least as high as the one he had in logic.
-His commentaries on the Physics and De caelo are close to Buridan’s, but in some questions on De generatione et corruptione he rather follows Oresme.
+His commentaries on the Physics, on De caelo or on De generatione et corruptione are close to Oresme’s and Buridan’s.
 He appeals to the authority of his “revered masters from the Faculty of Arts at Paris” at the beginning of his questions on De caelo.
 Even so, it should be noted that his Physics was composed soon after 1351, before the final version of Buridan’s Questions on the Physics (between 1355 and 1358).
-On some points we see that Buridan modifies his positions between the third and the final versions of his commentary, and we can presume that this is in response to Albert’s ideas.
+On some points we know that Buridan modifies his positions between the third and the final versions of his commentary, and we can presume that this is in response sometimes to Oresme’s ideas, but sometimes also to Albert’s.

 On some other issues, the oppositions remain strong between the two masters.
 We have already seen that on the question of the status of the category of quantity, then at the border of logic and physics, Albert followed Ockham and distanced himself from Buridan by reducing quantity to a disposition of substance or quality.
 This move becomes evident in certain physical questions, e.g., in the study of condensation and rarefaction, where Albert openly disagrees with Buridan by arguing that condensation and rarefaction are possible only through the local motion of the parts of a body, and without needing to assume some quantity that would have a distinct reality on its own.
 Nevertheless, he defines the concept of a “lump of matter [materie massa]” without giving it any autonomous reality, although it does help fill out the idea of a ‘quantity of matter’, which Giles of Rome had already distinguished from simple extension.